 Individuals can-get immunized by their private physician.
-Groups can receive pre-exposure prophylaxis from a variety of sources: private physicians, certain local health departments and hospitals, etc. The Occupational Health Unit at Methodist Hospital in Indianapolis will, for a reasonable fee, travel to anywhere in the state to vaccinate groups.
-The vaccine is available to health care providers from medical biologics distributors.
+Groups can receive pre-exposure prophylaxis from a variety of sources: private physicians, certain local health departments and hospitals, etc. The vaccine is available to health care providers from medical biologics distributors.
 The cost of pre-exposure prophylaxis depends on the health care provider's markup and administration fees.
 Typical costs would be approximately $200 to $400 per dose.
 Volume discounts for groups and negotiations with the providers may reduce the expense somewhat.

-How do I know ff I am protected?
+How do I know if I am protected?

 If you are in the " infrequent" risk category, you are considered to be adequately immunized just by receiving the 2 dose pre-exposure immunization series.
 If Indiana becomes a high enzootic area, then most pre-immunized persons would move to the "frequent" risk category.
 In that case, there are two options for ensuring adequate protection: boosters every 2 years or antibody titer determination every 2 years.
 Because there is a very small but real risk of immune complex development after repeated vaccinations, titer determination is the preferred method.
 Rabies antibody titers can be run at Kansas State University (785/532-4483) and Atlanta Health Associates (800/717-5612).
 If the titer falls below 1:5, then a booster is indicated.
 Remember that pre-exposure prophylaxis is not meant to offer complete protection from rabies infection.
 Two additional injections will still be needed after each exposure for pre-immunized persons.

 Where can I get more information?